Imburse-Payments/imburse-payments.github.io/pages/tutorials/working-with-apps.md

 ```

 # Uninstalling an App
 You can only uninstall an App if it is not being referenced in an existing Collection Scheme or Payout Scheme.
-Attemping to uninstall a referenced App will fail with an appropriate error mesasge.
+Attempting to uninstall a referenced App will fail with an appropriate error message.

 Use the following endpoint to update any installed App.